Elastic buildings: Calibrated district-scale simulation of occupant-flexible campus operation for hybrid work optimization: Introduction

 The paper is organized as follows.
+Section~\ref{sec:background} gives a general background on demand-driven control strategies in the built environment, flexible work arrangements, and their effects on building energy demand.
 Section~\ref{sec:methodology} describes the development of the campus-scale building energy demand model, its calibration using building meter and WiFi connection data, as well as the development of occupancy and electricity demand models based on these data.
 Section~\ref{sec:case_study} describes the case study area and data collection effort.
-Subsequently, Section~\ref{sec:model} discusses how these data were used to construct the model developed according to the aforementioned methodology, as well as assessing the model's performance in simulating the baseline case.
-Section~\ref{sec:results} discusses the simulation results while section~\ref{sec:discussion} discusses these results' implications on the design of future district energy systems and campus operation.
+Subsequently, Section~\ref{sec:model} discusses how these data were used to construct the model according to the aforementioned methodology, as well as assessing the model's performance in simulating the baseline case.
+Section~\ref{sec:results} discusses the simulation results while Section~\ref{sec:discussion} discusses these results' implications on the design of future district energy systems and campus operation.